ArthurBeaulieu/AudioVisualizer/README.md

 });
 ```

+If you need more information on those components, you can read the online [documentation](https://arthurbeaulieu.github.io/AudioVisualizer/doc/).

 # Development

 If you clone this repository, you can `npm install` to install development dependencies.
 This will allow you to build dist file, run the component tests or generate the documentation ;